manusoft/ytdlp-executable-library/README.md

 # ytdlp-executable

 **ytdlp-executable** is a NuGet package that includes the latest version of `yt-dlp.exe`.
-It is designed to complement the **ytdlp-executable** library or any other application that requires the `yt-dlp` executable for powerful media downloading capabilities.
+It is designed to complement the **ytdlp-executable** library and **Ytdlp.NET** library or any other application that requires the `yt-dlp` executable for powerful media downloading capabilities.

 ## Features
 - **Latest Version**: Always ships with the latest version of `yt-dlp.exe`.